1132-NCCU-DataScience/hw4/README.md

 <p/>

 ## Getting Started
-1. **Integrate Example Script**: Integrating the folllowing script into a Shiny application.
+1. **Integrate Example Script**: Integrating the following script into a Shiny application.
 While `ggbiplot` is recommended for creating biplots in PCA, feel free to explore and use other packages suitable for PCA and CA if necessary.

 ```R
 data(iris)